 - Circular Yokohama : This is a platform that wants to speed up the adoption of circular economy in Yokohama.
 In turn, it hopes to tackle concerns in Yokohama, and brings out the best in the city.

-- Circular Economy Organization : This organization was founded to revolutionize all industries through the developments of IoT, Big Data, Mobile tech, Cloud tech and Artificial Intelligence.
+- Circular Economy Organization : This organisation was founded to revolutionise all industries through the developments of IoT, Big Data, Mobile tech, Cloud tech and Artificial Intelligence.

 - Kanagawa Upcycle Consortium : This consortium wants to promote its upcycle model, and become the leading model of a circular economy of the world.